-As of 31 December 2022, the Executive Committee comprised the CEO, the CFO, the General Counsel, the Director of Global Sales and Marketing and the Director Global Operations.
+As of 31 December 2023, the Executive Committee comprised the CEO, the CFO, the General Counsel, the Director Global Sales and Marketing and the Director Global Operations.
 The year of appointment in the table below reflects each Executive Committee member's respective appointment in their current position with the Group (including at Group subsidiaries).

-Name Year of birth Year of appointment Position Raymond De Vré 1 1968 2021 CEO Jan Fuhr Miller 1970 2015 CF0 Christina Del Vecchio 1978 2021 General Counsel Neil James Thompson 2 1972 2022 Director Global Sales and Marketing Jens Fricke 3 1965 2022 Director Global Operations Daniel Lasanow 4 1962 2016 Director Global Operations
+Name Year of birth Year of appointment Position Juan José González 1 1972 2023 CEO Lalit Ahluwalia 2 1951 2023 CFO ad interim Christina Del Vecchio 1978 2021 General Counsel Neil James Thompson 1972 2022 Director Global Sales and Marketing Jens Fricke 1965 2022 Director Global Operations